FIRST RESPONDER EFFECTIVENESS STRATEGIC INITIATIVE

 Police Officer Mindfulness, Compassion, and Resiliency Training: With the grant, the Police Department implemented a department-wide mindfulness and resiliency program, including a multi-day residential immersion course conducted by the Mindful Badge Initiative.
 This training is a preventative measure that equips police officers to perform through occupational trauma with greater capacity for awareness, cognitive performance, and humanity.
 This program enhances police officers' ability to respond to the needs of our diverse community and has positive and lasting benefits for police officers' mental and physical health in a stressful profession.
 View a video on the value of this training here.

 Less than one month after the First Responder Initiative was launched, in response to the brave work of San Bruno’s first responders who supported YouTube during a violent incident at its San Bruno headquarters on April 3, 2018, Google.org and Google and YouTube employees donated more than $300,000 to the Foundation.

-The Google and YouTube funds are supporting a fourth First Responder project: the construction and acquisition of a Mobile Command Vehicle for the City of San Bruno to assist the San Bruno Police and Fire Departments at the scene of a critical incident, natural disaster, or planned large scale event.
+The Google and YouTube funds are supporting a fourth First Responder project: the construction and acquisition of a Mobile Command Vehicle for the City of San Bruno to provide a communications center for the San Bruno Police and Fire Departments at the scene of a critical incident, natural disaster, or large-scale event.

 The First Responder grants recognize the importance of first responders in the San Bruno community, particularly in light of recent events around the state and country, including fires, hurricanes, and school shootings.
 In light of the key role first responders played in the aftermath of the 2010 gas pipeline explosion, the grant also honors the Crestmoor neighborhood and the Foundation's origins.